2015 Houston Astros season: July

 Jose Altuve became the third Astro to be voted as starting second baseman in the All-Star Game.

 For the first time in has career, Altuve was voted as starting second baseman in the MLB All-Star Game for the American League at Great American Ball Park, suprassing Omar Infante of the Kansas City Royals by more than 600,000 votes.
 His third career selection, Altuve joined Biggio and Jeff Kent as Astros voted as All-Star Game starters at second base.
 Meanwhile, Keuchel was chosen as the AL starting pitcher, becoming the fourth Astro to become an All-Star Game starting pitcher.
 Keuchel joined the ranks of J. R. Richard (1980), Mike Scott (1987), and Roger Clemens (2004).

-Longtime Houston Astro Craig Biggio, who was a Hall of Fame electee for the class of 2015, delivered a thoughtful and commanding induction speech on July 29, 2015, that can be seen here.
+Longtime Houston Astro Craig Biggio, who was a Hall of Fame electee for the class of 2015, delivered an induction speech on July 29, 2015, that can be seen here.
 Randy Johnson, who spent the latter part of the 1998 season in Houston, pitched some of the best baseball of his career including a 1.28 ERA and four shutouts, made his Hall of fame speech.

 The Astros traded for Scott Kazmir from the Athletics on July 23, returning catcher Jacob Nottingham and pitcher Daniel Mengden.
 Kazmir produced stellar results for Oakland in 2015, posting a 2.38 ERA over 109 2/3 innings, 45.9% groundball rate, 8.3 strikeouts per nine innings (K/9) and 2.9 walks per nine innings (BB/9).

 With one out in the bottom of the ninth on July 23, Altuve's walk-off home run gave the Astros a 5–4 victory over the Boston Red Sox, the final of his four hits.
 Colby Rasmus and Marwin González also connected for Houston.
 Josh Fields (3–1) worked the ninth to pick up the win.